Everything you need to know about confidentiality

 The way I have settled this for myself is to do what I have always done.
 If I learn you are planning harm to yourself or others, I take action towards safety.
 This may mean that I get you to the hospital.
 It may mean I call the police.
 Confidentiality is important, but saving lives is more important.

 Theoretically, a judge can order me to testify or submit my records to court.
-However, in twenty-five years, I have only had one subpoena to do this and, in that case, I evoked privileged communication and the request was withdrawn.
+However, in thirty-five years, I have only had one subpoena to do this and, in that case, I evoked privileged communication and the request was withdrawn.
 I would do the same if it ever happened again.

 Consultation and Training

 Being able to consult with and learn from other professionals is vital to me as a therapist.
-Every two weeks I host a peer supervision group with colleagues.
+Every month I host a peer supervision group with colleagues.
 I sometimes work with an intern who sees me for supervision.
 I also attend training and conferences where cases are discussed.
 If I ever bring up your case in those settings, I will not share identifying information.

 Certainly, my work as a therapist enters into the things I write about.
 I seldom write case studies.
 I don’t like them aesthetically, and I also wouldn’t want my clients shocked to find themselves written up in entirety as an example.
 If I ever am interested in writing about your case in detail, I will get your permission first.

 My fictional work is sometimes inspired by my own experiences and stories I’ve heard, but it is still fiction.
 Any resemblance to actual people and events is purely coincidental.